solidad1234/Tims-Incotex/README.md

     -   A **QR Code** is created using the Verify URL.

-4. Use a **custom print format** to include the QR code on the printed invoice.
+4. Use a **custom print format** to include the QR code on the printed invoice.(Yet to come up wit standard one).
     ![image (2)](https://github.com/user-attachments/assets/0fc3e577-dd1f-43c6-916a-0a7fbd2f94c1)